Frequently Asked Questions

 COAST cannot guarantee connections.
 We do our best, but buses can get delayed by traffic.
 To ensure our system can continue to operate reliably for all customers, we will hold our own routes for no more than 5 minutes for any connecting customer.
 Exceptions may be made in extreme circumstances or at the end of the day.

-We do not offer "free transfers."
+Except for transfers between Routes 12 or 14 and 43 at Hanover Station, we do not offer "free transfers."
 You must pay the fare for each bus you board (have exact change ready).

 COAST does not guarantee connections with other services such as Wildcat Transit, the Amtrak Downeaster, C&J, or Greyhound.